jaggedmountain/signal_agent/README.md

 signal-cli downloads attachments into its own store (`$SIGNAL_CONFIG/attachments/<id>`) before the message reaches the watcher.
 For every attachment, the agent passes that in-place path to Claude in the prompt — it does not copy the file.
-So sending yourself a photo or a PDF (optionally with a caption) lets Claude open and reason about it: images are viewed directly, and PDFs/text have their contents extracted via the Read tool.
+So sending a photo or a PDF (optionally with a caption) lets Claude open and reason about it: images are viewed directly, and PDFs/text have their contents extracted via the Read tool.
 Because the paths are stable, a file sent once can be referred to in later messages of the same session.

-For this to work, Claude must be allowed to read from the attachments directory — ensure your `AGENT_EXTRA_ARGS` permissions cover it.
+For this to work, Claude must be allowed to read from the attachments directory — ensure `AGENT_EXTRA_ARGS` permissions cover it.

 ## Troubleshooting